0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 `ID` represents the request id: ideally, in production, it should be a unique value for each request. `CircuitID` represents the identifier of the circuit that the user must use to generate the requested proof: [here](https://github.com/iden3/go-circuits/blob/39e45740df5eba9c70acfb1d89cc72f3285aadf8/circuits.go#L13) you can find a reference to the available circuits.

 In this case, the user has to provide a proof that he/she owns a credential issued by the `allowedIssuer` of schema `type` **KYCAgeCredential** described in the url provided in `context`.
+By setting the `allowedIssuer` to `*`, the user can provide a proof of that credential issued by any issuer.
+Alternatively, if the verifier adds the DID of a specific issuer inside the `allowedIssuer` array, the user must provide a proof of a credential issued by that specific issuer.
 This credential contains details in its `credentialSubject` of the birthday of the receiver.
-In this scenario, the user has to prove that the value contained in the attribute `birthday` is less than `lt` 20010101, namely that the user was born before 01/01/2000.
+In this scenario, the user has to prove that the value contained in the attribute `birthday` is less than `lt` 20000101, namely that the user was born before 01/01/2000.

 An additional optional field that can be included in the query is `skipClaimRevocationCheck`.
 By setting it to `true`, the user doesn't need to provide the proof of the revocation of the credential, which would otherwise be provided by default.
 This is useful for credentials that are still useful even if they have been revoked.
 For example, a credential that states that a user is an employee of Google, is still useful even if it has been revoked after the user left the company and the credential was revoked.